 Once a mentor and mentee are matched and complete their initial meeting, their relationship begins to flourish; they plan future activities and meet independently.
-Additionally, Esperanza hosts regular activities and outings such as museums, sports, and social outings that mentors/mentees can participate in.

 Mentors are required to submit monthly reports to program staff, providing details on the activities, interactions, and discussions that have taken place for the month.
 Staff also conducts monthly phone conversations with mentors to monitor the relationship and assess whether the student would benefit from any additional resources/services.